rendom/bp-woocommerce/readme.txt

 == Changelog ==

 = 1.0.1 =
+* Fixed "The plugin does not have a valid header"
-New Stable version to SVN, with screenshots.
+* New Stable version to SVN, with screenshots.

 = 1.0 =
 * The first stable release